digitallyinduced/ihp/CONTRIBUTING.md

 The best workflow is to use `ghci` to load your application together with the framework version in `IHP`.
 Then, in your app directory (NOT the IHP directory):

 ```
-make # only needs to be run once
+make all # only needs to be run once
 ghci
 $ghci> :l Main
 ```